 All tools are provided but we recommend that folks bring bring their own safety equipment (gloves,ear protection, safety glasses, apron).
 They can also bring any of their own hand tools they would like (hammers, tongs, chisels, etc) but we provide everything needed.

-Learn some blacksmithing fundamentals from Joe Vachon, the Season 6 Forged In Fire Champion, in this 1 day, hands on coarse.
-Safety, body mechanics, tools, and the working properties of hot and cold steel will be addressed, as well as various techniques, such as: tapering, scrolling, shouldering, drilling, and riveting will be taught through the creation of your very own rack with 3-5 hooks (for hanging coats, towels, keys, etc...)
-Any time left over at the end of the workshop is yours to create something with your new found skill-set, such as (but not limited to) a decorative hook, fire poker, meat turner, necklace pendent, or an experimental piece.
+Learn some blacksmithing fundamentals from Joe Vachon, the Season 6, Episode 27, Forged In Fire Champion, in this 1 day, hands on coarse.
+Safety, body mechanics, tools, and the working properties of hot steel will be addressed, as well as various techniques, such as: tapering, scrolling, twisting, bending, drilling, punching, hot cutting, flat peening, upsetting and shouldering.
+Students will start out practicing the basics with the forging of a few decorative hooks for the first half of the class.
+After lunch, folks are welcome to create something of their choosing with their new found skill-set, such as (but not limited to) a fire poker, meat turner, bottle opener, letter opener, necklace pendent, or an experimental piece.
 One hour lunch break.

 When: August 14th - 18th

 Register at the door. $45 One Day or $90 for the whole event.
 We recommend you reserve your Mt.Hood lodging early.
 Visit our Housing Page for local options.
 Parking is available for RV's and trailers.
 Must check in with registration tent BEFORE setting up.
 Camping is readily available both in and off site.
 Recommendations available at the registration tent.
 All camping is free.
 No solid fuel fires or bbqing allowed… propane is fine.